Oct 20, 20215 min

 5. Sealed batteries are spill-proof/leak-proof, hence also called non-spillable batteries.
 And this makes them easy to transport.

-6. Flooded batteries have a high energy density, whereas both types of sealed batteries have low energy density.
+6. Flooded batteries have a high energy density, whereas both types of sealed batteries have a low energy density.

 Energy density means the amount of energy stored in the battery of a given size or weight.